rkuma183/wilsonmar.github.io/_posts/2016-04-26-user-stories-for-devops.md

 ## Personas

-How can the organization as a whole more efficiently and effectively handle increasing <strong>complexity</strong>?
+How can the organization as a whole more efficiently and effectively handle increasing <strong>complexity</strong>, increase scale, yet move more rapidly and innovatively?

 The strategy of "devops" is:

    * <a href="#Developer">Developers</a> <strong>enabled</strong> with what they need to move quickly.
    This means multi-disciplinary full-stack skills are necessary among developers.

    * <a href="#Sysadmin">Sysadmin (ops)</a> providing to autonomous developers
    <strong>shared infrastructure</strong>